gsotirchos/amcl-lidar-bot/README.md

 **Author/Maintainer: George Sotirchos**

-The amcl-lidar-bot package has been tested under [ROS](https://www.ros.org) Kinetic in a docker container on Ubuntu 20.04 (see [Running in Docker](#running-in-docker) section).
+The amcl-lidar-bot package has been tested under [ROS](https://www.ros.org) Noetic on Ubuntu 20.04.
 This is experimental, personal project code, and possibly subject to frequent changes with any need for explanation disclaimed.

 ![Example image](media/recording.gif)